jonnonz1/nz-statute-book/acts/public/2001/new-zealand-superannuation-and-retirement-income-act-2001.md

   (a) the entity is a subsidiary of the Fund; or
   (b) the Fund controls the entity within the meaning of any relevant financial reporting standard (within the meaning of section 2(1) of the Financial Reporting Act 1993); or
   (c) the Fund can control directly or indirectly the composition of the board of the entity within the meaning of sections 7 and 8 of the Companies Act 1993 (which, for the purposes of this paragraph, are to be read with all necessary modifications).
-(4) This section does not prevent the board establishing a Crown entity subsidiary of the Guardians (within the meaning of section 8 of the Crown Entities Act 2004).
+(4) This section does not prevent the board establishing a Crown entity subsidiary of the Guardians (within the meaning of the second column of section 7(1)(c) of the Crown Entities Act 2004).

 ### 60 Establishment of investment policies, standards, and procedures
 (1) The Guardians must establish, and adhere to, investment policies, standards, and procedures for the Fund that are consistent with their duty to invest the Fund on a prudent, commercial basis, in accordance with section 58.